Turtles Vs Tortoise: What is the Difference?

 Although it is often claimed that tortoises have been in captivity for more than 200 years, it has been difficult to validate the authenticity of these reports.

-Most turtles can live in captivity for more than 100 years, but living beyond that age requires carefully managed, nurturing environments.
+Most turtles can live in captivity for over 100 years, but living beyond that age requires carefully managed, nurturing environments.

 Tortoises are mainly found in Asia and Africa, while tortoises are found in Africa and America.